-YORK DIOCESE PARISH/BENEFICE ADULT POLICY 2020
+YORK DIOCESE PARISH/BENEFICE ADULT POLICY

-The Church of England is committed to encouraging an environment where all people and especially those who may be at risk for any reason, are able to worship and pursue their faith journey with encouragement and in safety1.
+The Church of England is committed to encouraging an environment where all people and especially those who may be at risk for any reason, are able to worship and pursue their faith journey with encouragement and in safety.
 This church recognizes that there are different levels of vulnerability and that everyone may be regarded as vulnerable at some time in their lives.
+However, for the purposes of this document, safeguarding duties (as defined in the Care Act 2014) apply to an adult, over the age of 18, who:

-1 The House of Bishops' Policy Statement on Safeguarding Adults in the Church of England; The Care Act Care and Support Statutory Guidance 2014
+&lt;sup>1 The House of Bishops' Policy Statement on Safeguarding Adults in the Church of England; The Care Act Care and Support Statutory Guidance 2014